justpy-org/justpy/docs/reference/webpage.md

 ### `get_components(self)`

 Returns a list of all the elements on the page.
-This method returns `self.components` so if you prefer, tou can access that attribute directly.

 ### `last(self)`